lukechilds/humanscript/readme.md

 fi
 ```

 The code is streamed out of the LLM during inferpretation and executed line by line so execution is not blocked waiting for inference to finish.
-The resulting code is cached and will be executed immediately the next time the humanscript is executed, bypassing the need for reinferpretation.
+The generated code is cached on first run and will be executed instantly on subsequent runs, bypassing the need for reinferpretation.

 ## Usage